 inter-layer prediction: A prediction in a manner that is dependent on data elements (e.g. sample values or motion vectors) of reference pictures with a different value of nuh_layer_id than that of the current picture.

+inter-layer reference picture: A reference picture that has a different nuh_layer_id value than that of the current picture.

+inter-layer reference picture set: A set of aligned inter-layer reference pictures associated with the current picture.

 intra random access point (IRAP) access unit: An access unit in which the coded picture with nuh_layer_id equal to 0 is an IRAP picture.

 leading picture: A picture that is in the same layer as the associated IRAP picture and precedes the associated IRAP picture in output order.